Skip to main content

 CDD is not a one-time process.
 Rather, it’s ongoing monitoring also known as perpetual KYC (pKYC), and financial institutions will carry out ongoing monitoring of their customers’ activities to identify any changes that might indicate an increased risk.

-Customer Due Diligence Checks
+Customer Due Diligence Rule

-Customer Due Diligence Checklist
+What is the Customer Due Diligence Process?

 Customer due diligence for banks and financial institutions is not a one-time process that can be done and forgotten about.
 Rather, as we’ve already discussed, it’s an ongoing risk assessment and management process that needs to be regularly revisited.